Late May 2021 was an eventful time for ESG and the oil and gas industry, to say the least, and the dust is far from settled.

 SEC Commissioner Allison Herren Lee

-In short, boards should look to SEC disclosure requirements for ESG reporting guidance but shouldn’t stop there.
+In short, boards should look to SEC disclosure requirements for ESG data and reporting guidance but shouldn’t stop there.
 “We must not operate under the false assumption that the securities laws already effectively elicit the information investors need,” Lee said.

 Diligent’s ESG solutions are helping companies operationalize ESG principles, track progress against standards, and monitor stakeholder sentiment.